stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use The Most Recent Version of Python That You Can

+Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python, so that you can switch between different versions of Python for your projects.

-Use the most recent stable version of Python 3.
+For new projects, choose the most recent stable version of Python 3.
 This ensures that you have the latest security fixes, as well as the fastest performance.
-If your operating system includes an older version of Python, you can use tools like [asdf](https://asdf-vm.com), [pyenv](https://github.com/pyenv/pyenv) or [Homebrew](https://brew.sh/) to install a separate copy of Python.

-If you need to use an older version of Python for compatibility, check that you are using the most recent version that you can.
+Try to update projects to new versions of Python as they are released.
 The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.

 Avoid using Python 2.
 It is not supported by the Python development team.
 The current versions of many libraries are not compatible with Python 2.